Your health and safety policy should be a practical guide to how you manage health and safety within your business.

 Ways to check your policy include:

-- You can monitor whether people are working in accordance with any rules or safe methods set out in the arrangements.
+- You can monitor whether people are following any rules or safe methods set out in the arrangements.

 - You can walk around the workplace and check for hazards.
-Hazards are a sign that safety management needs to be improved.
+Hazards are a sign that you need to improve safety management.

 - Records or registers may be included as part of the arrangements section of your policy.
 Check they are being used and what incidents or comments have been recorded.
 For example, it is good practice to record workplace safety inspections and training given to staff.